harshnisar/ml-india/_posts/2016-09-22-ml-india-interview-mayank-vatsa.md

 <a name="ml_eco"></a>
 **ML-India:** We still don’t see a lot of papers from India going to top conferences in spite of a lot of ML startups and researchers claiming to use ML concepts in their work.
 What’s your take on the current ecosystem of ML in India?

 **Mayank:** A lot of buzz is already going around machine learning in India.
 A lot of people from the industry and research community are using ML.
 However, most of them are ‘using’ ML in their work and not building or generating new frameworks/models.
-A lot of extra effort goes into developing fresh research apart from the tools, coding etc. which is not happening in India.
+A lot of extra effort goes into developing fresh research apart from the tools, coding etc. which is, generally, not happening in India.
 Most of us are utilizing and not innovating.
 China, as we know, have a significant number of papers every year in top-tier conferences because they spend more time in developing new technologies.
 Therefore, there is a need for all the Indian users of ML to switch to being the builders of ML.